 - Lifetime access does not apply to memberships

 One of Udemy’s most attractive features is the prices it offers.
 With sales all year round, it’s common to find 90% discounts for courses and constant deals: rarely will you find classes at their original cost.
 The affordability of the content on this platform is perfect for learners on all budgets.

-Con: Low prices can convey the assumption of less quality
+Con: Low prices can lead to the assumption of poor content quality

 On the other hand, the frequent price slashing and ongoing trends in sales have made many skeptical about the platform’s quality.
 The concept of marketing courses at such low prices may lead some to believe this reflects the overall quality of instructors, resources, and the platform.

 Plus, paying full price for a course feels like a poor value, with constant sales bringing down prices.
 You’re always better off waiting for sales.

 Pro: Wide range of course content and categories